ZILtoid1991/pixelperfectengine/docs/formats/modulesetup.md

 Modules can be created by condition if needed.
 Name should only contain latin letters (either upper or lowercase), numbers, or the `_` character.

+Some modules might have extra fields for configuration.
+Please refer to those module's documentation for further information about them.

 ## Sample loading

 To load a sample into the module, just simply use: